Arcade-With-Us/Google-Cloud-Labs/Assessing Data Quality with Dataplex/Readme.md

   ORDER BY id
   LIMIT 50
 ```
+* Task number you need to do manually

 * Return to the console.
 You should still be in the **Dataplex Universal Catalog**.